-13 Huntingdonshire HELAA available here: https://huntingdonshire.gov.uk/planning/local-plan-to-2036/monitoring-research-and-evidence-base/housing-and-economic-land-availability-assessment/
+$^{^{13}\} Hunting donshire\ HELAA\ available\ here:\ \underline{https://huntingdonshire.gov.uk/planning/local-plan-to-2036/monitoring-research-and-evidence-base/housing-and-economic-land-availability-assessment/$

-Site Ref / Alternative Site Reference Gross Site Area (ha) Site Capacity (Dwellings) Rating HDC HELAA Conclusions 13 Conclusions Detailed Assessment Established Employment Area in the Huntingdonshire Local Plan and would be contrary to Local Plan policies LP7, LP18 and LP19.
+Site Ref / Alternative Site Reference Gross Site Area (ha) Site Capacity (Dwellings) Rating HDC HELAA Conclusions 13 Conclusions Detailed Assessment appropriate scale of development may improve the visual impact of a brownfield site currently in industrial/retail use.
+NP2 5.1 0 N/A This is a greenfield site adjacent to a small employment area but remote from services, facilities or the strategic road network.
+The site is in open countryside, outside any defined Established Employment Area in the Huntingdonshire Local Plan and would be contrary to Local Plan policies LP7, LP18 and LP19.
 The site is therefore unsuitable for the proposed development.
-Assessment Proforma NP3 2.5 0 N/A This is a greenfield site adjacent to a small employment area but remote from services, facilities or the strategic road network.
+Appendix A Site Assessment NP3 2.5 0 N/A This is a greenfield site adjacent to a small employment area but remote from services, facilities or the strategic road network.
 The site is in open countryside, outside any defined Established Employment Area in the Huntingdonshire Local Plan and would be contrary to Local Plan policies LP7, LP18 and LP19.
 The site is therefore unsuitable for the proposed development.
-See Appendix A Site Assessment Proforma NP4 / HELAA050 0.71 20 (HELAA) This site is situated on the edge of the village surrounded primarily by open countryside.
+Appendix A Site Assessment NP4 / HELAA050 0.71 20 (HELAA) This site is situated on the edge of the village surrounded primarily by open countryside.
 It is relatively well screened by existing landscaping which limits the potential impact of development on the landscape.
 It has good access to the services and facilities of Great Staughton.
 It has few constraints on site but would need to take account of the existing boundary hedging and the setting of nearby listed buildings.
 The site is considered suitable for low density residential development across a net developable area of 85% of the site.
 This results in an estimated capacity of 20 dwellings.
-This site was submitted in response to the Call for Sites in August 2017.
-The site's owner/ agent has stated that the site can be delivered immediately.
 The site is potentially suitable for a small amount of development and therefore for allocation in the neighbourhood plan.
 Recent planning applications have been refused due to impact on the countryside.
 However, as a new development of 12 homes is under construction to the north of the site, the impact may be reduced.
 There are a number of constraints identified in the HELAA which need to be addressed such as the transport impact on the road and infrastructure capacity.
 There is a pole mounted electric transformer unit on the boundary of the site which would need to be designed around.
-The neighbourhood plan could include a settlement boundary to encompass any new development and proposed allocations, if this was in conformity with the strategic policies of the Local Plan.
-See Appendix A Site Assessment Proforma
+Parts of the site are within an areas of high surface water flood risk.
+A sequential test and if necessary, an exception test may be necessary to demonstrate development is appropriate.
+The neighbourhood plan could include a settlement boundary to encompass any new development and proposed allocations, See Appendix A Site Assessment Proforma